Dakshprajapat1212/devops_practical-journey/GIthub-action/Github Actions Self hopsted Runners /practical.md

+how to attach this self hosted runnerr with action and how they coommnubnicate
 # GitHub Actions self‑hosted runner on AWS EC2: complete step‑by‑step

 This is a practical, end‑to‑end guide that mirrors the workflow shown in the referenced video and expands it with production‑grade details, gotchas, and exact commands.
 You’ll set up an EC2 instance as a self‑hosted runner, wire it to a GitHub repository, switch a workflow from GitHub‑hosted to self‑hosted, and validate the job execution and networking.
 Where the video makes specific choices, those are noted and cited.